mrockwood/mikerockwood.com/docs/MAINTAINING.md

 template, and individual pages may select a page template.
 Templates inherit from `templates/base.html`, which owns the document shell, shared metadata, header, footer, global menus, scripts, and the intentional registry of content sections.
-Components, partials, and shortcodes provide reusable pieces below that layer.
+Shortcodes provide reusable pieces for Markdown content.

 The main paths are: